Alan Rockoff, MD

 What doesn't help dandruff?

-- Moisturizing: Moisturizing lotions don't do much more than smooth out scales and make patches look redder.
+- Moisturizing: Moisturizing lotions don't do much more than smooth out scales and make plaques look redder.

 - Switching brands of shampoo: Shampoo doesn't cause dandruff.
 However, medicated shampoos (see below) can help.

-- Changing hair-care routines: There is no "right" shampoo or conditioner, nor is there a "correct" number of times to shampoo per week; seborrhea and dandruff are not caused by excessive shampooing "drying out the scalp."
+- Changing hair-care routines: There is no "right" shampoo or conditioner.
+What is more important is the frequency with which these agents are used.
+As a rule, the more frequently one shampoos, the better the result.
+Seborrhea and dandruff are not caused by excessive shampooing "drying out the scalp."
 Hair dyes and conditioners do not cause or aggravate dandruff.

 - Switching antiperspirants: When underarms are red from seborrhea, almost anything will make them redder, including antiperspirants, even though they are only aggravating the seborrhea and not causing it.